Prior-Informed Flow Matching for Graph Reconstruction: Extended background

 Diffusion models are generative frameworks composed of two processes: a \textbf{forward process} that systematically adds noise to data until it becomes pure noise, and a \textbf{reverse process} that learns to reverse this, generating new data by starting from noise and progressively denoising it.
 While these models exist for both discrete~\citep{vignac2023digress} and continuous domains~\citep{jo2022score}, we describe the continuous case which is the most related to our method.
 Here, a graph $\bbG_0$ is defined by its node features $\bbX_0 \in \mathbb{R}^{N\times F}$ and its weighted adjacency matrix $\bbA_0 \in \mathbb{R}^{N\times N}$.
 Following the GDSS framework, the forward process is described by a stochastic differential equation (SDE) that gradually perturbs the graph data over a time interval $t \in [0, T]$:

 In this equation, $\bbW_t$ represents standard Brownian motion (i.e., noise), and $\beta(t)$ is a noise schedule that typically increases over time.
-This process is designed so that by the final time $T$, the original data distribution $\bbG_T$ is indistinguishable from a standard Gaussian.
+This process is designed so that by the final time $T$, the noised graph $\bbG_T$ is indistinguishable from a standard Gaussian.

 The generative reverse process is defined by another SDE that traces the path from noise back to data.
 This process relies on the \textbf{score function}, $\nabla_{\bbG_t}\log p(\bbG_t)$, which is the gradient of the log-density of the noisy data at time $t$.
 Since the true score function is unknown, it must be approximated.
 This is done using a neural network, or \textbf{score network}, which is trained to predict the score.
 For graphs, separate networks are often used for the adjacency matrix and node features: $\bbepsilon_{\bbtheta_A}(\bbA_t, t)$ and $\bbepsilon_{\bbtheta_X}(\bbX_t, t)$.
 These networks are trained by minimizing the denoising score-matching loss.